-Similarly, in people with obstructive sleep apnea the airway muscles relax too much, however the airway narrowing is more significant than in snoring and causes a slight or full reduction in airflow to the lungs.
-A partial airway collapse associated with a reduction in airflow is called a hypopnea.
-A complete airway collapse associated with complete cessation of airflow to the lungs is called an apnea.
+Similarly in people with OSA the airway muscles relax too much, however the airway narrowing is more significant than in snoring and causes a slight or full reduction in airflow to the lungs.
+A partial airway collapse associated with a reduction in airflow is called a "hypopnea".
+A complete airway collapse associated with complete cessation of airflow to the lungs is called an "apnea".

 (The terms hypopnea and apnea are derived from the Greek words "HYPO", meaning below normal, "A", meaning absence or lack of, and "PNEA", meaning to breathe. (literally "below normal breath" and "absence of breath").

 Evidence and guidance for delivering Optiflow NHF, proven respiratory support for your patients.